Sulaiman Ninam Shah: Politics

 He maintained his position as Deputy Chairman of the Muar Division of UMNO until 1967.
 In the following year he was selected as the Permanent Chairman of UMNO Malaysia in 1976 before elected in 1978.
 He held the position until his death in 2003.

-Sulaiman was also appointed as senator in Dewan Negara for two terms from 1979 to 1985 which he was elected as the Deputy President in the second term.
+Sulaiman was also appointed senator in Dewan Negara for two terms from 1979 to 1985 which he was elected as the Deputy President in the second term.

+On June 22, 2002, at 5:50 PM, as the UMNO assembly was nearing its conclusion, Prime Minister Mahathir Mohamad unexpectedly announced his resignation from the positions of UMNO president and prime minister, causing a strong reaction from everyone present.
+Sulaiman, who was presiding over the meeting, stood up to speak in an attempt to request everyone to remain calm.
+Subsequently, Sulaiman announced a 10-minute recess for the assembly.

 Death

+In June 2003, Sulaiman was unable to preside over the 54th UMNO assembly due to health issues.
+This assembly marked the last one before Prime Minister and UMNO President Mahathir Mohamad was set to retire.
+Sulaiman expressed frustration and sadness at his inability to attend.
+Mahathir later offered prayers for his swift recovery during the assembly.

-Sulaiman, 83, died from leukaemia at 5am, at the Pantai Medical Centre, Kuala Lumpur.
+On 5 July 2003, Sulaiman, 83, died from leukaemia, at the Pantai Medical Centre, Kuala Lumpur.
 He was buried at 6th Mile Muslim Cemetery, Jalan Bakri, Bukit Bakri, Muar, Johor.
+After visiting the mourning house to offer condolences, Mahathir expressed high appreciation for his contributions to UMNO and the nation.